 Ensure Rest and Nutrition – A good night’s sleep and a healthy breakfast can help students stay focused and engaged.

-Be Mindful of Scheduling – Try to avoid scheduling appointments or absences on testing days to allow students to participate without added stress.
+Be Mindful of Scheduling – Try to avoid scheduling appointments or absences on testing days so students can participate without added stress.

 Q: What are the state assessments?

-A: State assessments encompass a range of tests aligned with statewide curriculum standards.
-Designed to aid educators and policymakers in evaluating student learning, these assessments also fulfill federal and state accountability mandates.
-The Kansas Assessment Program categorizes student scores into four benchmark levels.
+A: State assessments encompass a range of questions aligned with statewide academic standards.
+KAP is designed to help educators and policymakers evaluate students' ability to demonstrate mastery of the state academic standards.
+These assessments also fulfill federal and state accountability mandates.

 A: Students in…